-It has a broad yellow, black bordered, crown stripe with some orange feathers in the male.
-It mainly frequents coniferous woods and feeds on insects, their larvae and eggs.
+The goldcrest mainly frequents coniferous woods and feeds on insects, their larvae and eggs together with spiders and their eggs.
 Its nest is suspended from the outer branch of a conifer, is cup-shaped and constructed of moss and spiders webs, lined with feathers.

 Digital prints are available upon request.
 Please contact me by email from the contact form.